-Over the past century, credit reporting and scoring has evolved for the better.
+Over the past century, credit reporting and scoring have evolved for the better.
 Banks and other providers give credit information to numerous credit bureaus.
-In turn, the credit bureaus keep record of all your debts and payments via banks and lenders as well as the information obtained by public records.
+In turn, the credit bureaus keep a record of all your debts and payments via banks and lenders as well as the information obtained by public records.
 Credit scoring agencies then provide the interpretation of your credit information by formulating the data into a number or score.

-While these bureaus and agencies were established with the intent to protect lenders they also benefit, you, the consumer.
+While these bureaus and agencies were established with the intent to protect lenders they also benefit you, the consumer.
 By capturing your financial behavior and reporting this to lenders, the credit bureaus and agencies directly impact your financial options.
 If you behave well financially, you benefit.

 Who are the 3 major credit bureaus and how do they work?